xiangjunn/tp/docs/DeveloperGuide.md

 * Need to manage large number of contacts and events
 * Prefer desktop apps over other types
 * Can type fast and prefer typing to mouse interactions
-* Are reasonably comfortable using CLI apps
+* Are reasonably comfortable using *CLI* apps

-**Value proposition**: Manage contacts of peers, professors (Prof) and events such as classes and Co-Curricular Activities in a single system faster than a typical mouse/ GUI driven app while maintaining user-friendliness
+**Value proposition**: Manage contacts of peers, *Prof* and events such as classes and Co-Curricular Activities in a single system faster than a typical mouse/ *GUI* driven app while maintaining user-friendliness

 ### User stories